 A direct link to Spanish-style products on Amazon and project overviews where installed.

-Shims can be used to adjust the grille panels vertically and horizontally, as well as to be “plumb” with the wall itself.
+Nothing is more frustrating than to see an out of level decorative element installed on a wall.
+To avoid this, cardboard drywall shims are used to adjust the grille panels vertically and horizontally, as well as to be “plumb” with the wall itself.

-As an Amazon Associate, I earn commissions from qualifying purchases, at no extra cost to you.
+As an Amazon Associate, I earn commissions from qualifying purchases.

 Refining The Installation Of Decorative Plaster Vents